Steve Edwards (talk show host)

-Steve Edwards (born Steven Edward Schwartz on August 23, 1948, in New York City) is an American retired television and radio personality in Los Angeles, California morning shows, including AM Los Angeles, Two on The Town, and Good Day L.A..
-From 2001 to 2005, he hosted GDLA's nationally syndicated companion show, Good Day Live, which aired on many Fox-owned and affiliated stations.
-Currently he is a regular fill-in host at KABC radio as well as hosting 2 podcasts, OK LA, with former co-hosts Jillian Barberie and Dorothy Lucey, from Good Day LA and Steve Edwards Confessions: an in-depth interview with newsmakers and people who have impacted our culture.
+Steve Edwards (born Steven Edward Schwartz on August 23, 1948, in New York City) is an American television and radio personality in Los Angeles, known mostly for local morning shows, including AM Los Angeles, 2 On The Town, and Good Day L.A..
+From 2001 to 2005, he hosted the nationally syndicated companion Good Day Live, which aired on many Fox-owned and affiliated stations.
+Currently he is a regular fill-in host at KABC radio as well as hosting two podcasts, OK LA, with former co-hosts Jillian Barberie and Dorothy Lucey, and Steve Edwards Confessions, consisting of in-depth interviews.

 Dismissal

 KTTV announced on December 11, 2017, that Edwards "is no longer employed" by the station amid sexual harassment allegations.
-His dismissal came during the height of the #MeToo movement.
+His dismissal came during the #MeToo movement.